Plan, Initiate, Track and Control

 a) Tasks for Project Managers:

-b) Holding Meetings at Regular Interval:
+b) Holding Meetings at Regular Intervals:

 At this stage of the project management process improvement plan, meetings are held at regular intervals among various levels for monitoring the progress of work.
-The objective is to keep the project on track and find a solution if aproblem arises.
+The objective is to keep the project on track and find a solution if a problem arises.

 4. Closure (to end the project)

-Only 2.5 percent of companies can complete 100 percent of their projects successfully, as per survey from Gallup.
+Only 2.5 percent of companies can complete 100 percent of their projects successfully, as per a survey from Gallup.

-As the teams move towards the completion, the project enters the closure phase.
-This phase affirms in providing the final outcome, releasing resources, and assuring the completion of the project with success.It also assures the quality of work delivered has to be up to the standards.
+As the teams move toward completion, the project enters the closure phase.
+This phase affirms providing the final outcome, releasing resources, and assuring the completion of the project with success.
+It also assures the quality of work delivered has to be up to the standards.

 a) Ending Tasks:

 One of the most important tasks of the closure phase is evaluating the overall outcome of the project from aspects related to management, quality assurance, finance, timely completion, and others.
-Team performance is analyzed in regards to their achievement of tasks.
+Team performance is analyzed in regard to their achievement of tasks.
 A final closure report is documented assuring that all the assignments were completed with no loopholes, thus forwarding this report to key stakeholders.

 Your recently viewed posts: